anandu-n-r-j/Maternal-and-Child-Health-Monitoring-in-LMICs/README.md

 ## Introduction

 The **Maternal and Child Health Monitoring in Low- and Middle-Income Countries (LMICs)** research project aims to leverage machine learning techniques applied to satellite imagery and other geotagged data sources to monitor key indicators of maternal and child health (MCH) status in LMICs.
-The project seeks to demonstrate that village- and neighborhood-level prevalence of various MCH indicators, such as child undernutrition, anemia, maternal and child mortality, and childhood illness episodes, can be accurately estimated using machine learning algorithms.
+The project seeks to demonstrate that village- and neighborhood-level prevalence of various MCH indicators can be accurately estimated using machine learning algorithms.

 ## Project Objective